ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 ## Capture Patterns

 A _capture pattern_ is simply a name (identifier) used in a pattern, which will "capture" the value from the subject if that pattern position matches.
-Instead of testing for a specific value, a capture pattern matches anything and binds a variable to the subject (or sub-component of the subject).
+Instead of testing for a specific value, a capture pattern matches anything and binds a variable to the subject (or subcomponent of the subject).
 Capture patterns let you extract pieces of data for use in the body of the case.

 **Syntax:** Writing a bare name in a pattern creates a capture.